 Nobody Wants to Talk About Sewage

-We just have to be careful about how much water we use in the house.
-Luckily, it's just my husband and myself these days, since we are empty nesters, so worrying about the septic system is not a big deal.
+We just have to be a little careful about how much water we use in the house, because it drains into the septic tank.
+Luckily, it's just my husband and myself these days, and since we are empty nesters now, we don't worry about the septic system as much.

 I love living off the grid.
 Although the electrical power was truly frustrating at first, I would never, ever have traded the small inconveniences to go back to the city.
 EVER.
-One day, husband and I will be able to buy our dream homestead with some actual acreage, with some pasture land and more space for livestock and an even larger garden, but it will HAVE to be off the grid, maybe even more so than we are now!
+One day, Mr. V. and I will be able to buy our dream homestead with some actual acreage, with some pasture land and more space for livestock and an even larger garden, and I sure hope it's off the grid.

 Do you live off the grid?
 What are your experiences with well water, septic, and solar power?
 I would love to hear your advice, experiences, and questions!